MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 ## Troubleshoot instant flows

-The following table includes the most common problems with instant flows, like why an instant flow doesn't appear in the **Automation** group for you or another user.
+The following table includes the most common problems that prevent instant flows from running or appearing in the **Automation** group for you or another user.

 |Cause|Fix|Reason|
 |-|-|-|